It worked like a champ And it illustrates a point Greetings my friends.

 See that he's pointing at what's right in front of us.

-He says, We we had to move a whole bunch of dirt and we had to dynamite some things to make this look natural.
+He says, we had to move a whole bunch of dirt and we had to dynamite some things to make this look natural.

-I said you blew it up to make it look natural.
+I said, you blew it up to make it look natural.

 It was natural, Tom.

-And they we were walking to the hole, and they stopped us halfway through, turned left, and there's this giant arched cave, about a 20-foot tall ceiling, and there's a guy standing in front of it, looks like a Benedictine monk with a uh uh uh little cart with wine and cheese and crackers on it.
+And we were walking to the hole and they stopped us halfway through, turned left, and there's this giant arched cave, about a 20-foot-tall ceiling.

 I thought it was a monk uniform.